daronphang/programming-resources/architectures/software/event-driven/determinism/out-of-order.md

 ## Out-of-Order

 The very nature of an unbounded stream of events combined with intermittent failures means that full determinism can never be completely achieved.
-Out-of-order and late-arriving events are factors that you must cosnider in your designs.
+Out-of-order and late-arriving events are factors that you must consider in your designs.
 Watermarks and stream time can be used to identify and handle these events.

 ### Bounded